klittle314/IHI_Covid_Public/README.md

 Similarly, there are two points below the lower limit in the sixth phase of the United States raw death series, at records 16 and 17 in the phase.
 Our algorithm ignores this signal of special cause in calculating the parameters of for fitting the phase.

 ![US signal in baseline](https://github.com/klittle314/IHI_Covid_display_Nov2020/blob/main/images/United%20States%20signal%20in%20baseline%202020-11-08_16-47-50.jpg)

+The '21 record' requirement can also lead to a run of values below the midline that is greater than 8 before signal of a new phase.
+For example, here is a view of the United Kingdom:

 **Bias induced by the adjustment method**  In Epochs 2 and 3, we set zero values to missing before calculating the model fit on the log10 scale.
 Eliminating the zero values has the effect of biasing the fit upwards.
 We have not characterized the size of the bias.
 An alternative to a linear model fitted to log10 deaths:  fit a Poisson regression, possibly allowing for over-dispersion.
 Zero values will be handled directly as observed values.
 As this is not the approach used in the initial IHI application, we did not pursue this alternative in the current R development.